-For planning purposes, a yield of 20,000 square feet of restaurant space, a 170 room hotel, and 450,000 square feet of office space is considered - 250,000 square feet in Phase 2 and 200,000 square feet in a Future Phase.
+Drawing 02-SP illustrates the Preliminary Site Plan for Phase 1 of Orange South.
+For planning purposes, a yield of 20,000 square feet of restaurant space, a 170 room hotel, and 450,000 square feet of office space is considered - 250,000 square feet west of Hawthorne Creek and 200,000 square feet east of Hawthorne Creek in Future Phases.

-The new road will intersect Harvard Road opposite Orange Place.
+The new leg of Orange Place will intersect Harvard Road opposite the north leg of Orange Place.
 The Phase 1 roadway segment will follow a straight alignment along the eastern side of the property to preserve developable land resources east of Hawthorne Creek and to help maintain setback and buffer requirements to the adjacent residential zoned property.
-This alignment will also accommodate future roadway connection(s) to the undeveloped property to the east as requested by Orange Village.